Counseling (COU)

 COU 7213.
 Advanced Theories in Counseling.
 (3-0) 3 Credit Hours.

-Prerequisite: COU 5213.
+Prerequisite: Doctoral status or consent of instructor.
 In-depth study and analysis of the traditional and contemporary theories of counseling, leadership and organizational theories and analysis of original works by theorists.
 Critical evaluation of philosophical and psychological assumptions that underlie various theories will be required.
 Critical analysis of how theories “fit” in current counseling culture will be required.
-Course Fees: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.
+Course Fee: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.

 COU 7283.
 Advanced Multicultural Counseling.
 (3-0) 3 Credit Hours.

-Prerequisite: COU 7213.
+Prerequisite: COU 5283 or Doctoral status.
 Comprehensive investigation of multicultural issues, theory, research, and practice relevant to the field of counseling.
 Cultural identification and exploration of one’s heritage and how it impacts the therapeutic process will be required.
 Emphasis on the development of advanced multicultural counseling competencies will be explored.
 Extensive cultural experiential field exercises will be required.
-Course Fees: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.
+Course Fee: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.

 Prerequisite: Doctoral status.
-This practicum provides a counseling experience prior to the doctoral student entering his/her advanced internship.
-The course will offer opportunities for growth in skills, knowledge and personal development as a doctoral-level practitioner.
-Course Fees: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.
+This clinical internship will offer opportunities for growth in skills, knowledge, and personal development as a doctoral-level practitioner.
+Formerly titled Practicum in Counseling.
+Course Fee: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.

 COU 7413.
 Internship I. (0-0) 3 Credit Hours.

 Prerequisite: Doctoral status.
-The doctoral internship includes supervised work in a least three of the following areas: clinical practice, research, supervision, group facilitation, teaching and/or professional leadership.
+The doctoral internship includes supervised work in a least three of the following areas: counseling, teaching, supervision, research and scholarship, and/or leadership and advocacy.
 Each doctoral internship semester is comprised of 300 hours.
 Students will work with the Doctoral Internship Instructor and their Chair or Academic Advisor to develop an individualized internship plan.
 Course Fees: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.

 COU 7513.
 Internship II.
 (0-0) 3 Credit Hours.

-Prerequisite: Doctoral status and permission from instructor.
-This doctoral Internship includes supervised work in a least three of the following areas: clinical practice, research, supervision, group facilitation, teaching, and/or professional leadership.
+Prerequisite: Doctoral status.
+This doctoral internship includes supervised work in a least three of the following areas: counseling, teaching, supervision, research and scholarship, and/or leadership and advocacy.
 Each doctoral internship semester is comprised of 300 hours.
 Students will work with the Doctoral Internship Instructor and their Chair or Academic Advisor to develop an individualized internship plan.
-Course Fees: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.
+Course Fee: COUN $35; GH01 $90; LRH1 $20.54; STSH $30.81.

 COU 7583.
 Supervision of Counseling.
 (3-0) 3 Credit Hours.